cjanie/scheduler_api/README.md

 2. To use the API

-The API URI is http://localhost:8080/automations, or http://127.0.0.1:8080/automations if the application runs in a docker container.
+The API URI is http://localhost:8080/automations, or http://127.0.0.1:8080/automations if the application runs in a Docker container.

 POST request payload structure (JSON):